iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * By default, all debug-only code paths are enabled.
 These include assertions, console output, and potentially-expensive WebGL state checks like checkFramebufferStatus().
 If this environment variable is defined (value does not matter), all of these debug-only code paths will be disabled.
 Note that this *only* affects assertions and console output produced within the rendering code.
 * SVT_DISABLED_EXTENSIONS
   * If defined, a semicolon-separated list of names of WebGLExtensions to be disabled.
 See WebGLExtensionName for valid names (case-sensitive).
+* SVT_DISABLE_INSTANCING
+  * If defined, instanced geometry will not be generated for tiles.